 "Yes.
 You and your men might finally get to demonstrate their value.
 I want you to take your unit to Regensburg, where you will report to General Stearns of the 3rd Division."

 "Can we have Sergeant Dietrich and his motorboat, Sir?"

 Friedrich smiled.
 "I assume he was a party to your recent escapade?"
 He shook his head slowly.
 "I'm sure it would be useful for you to have Sergeant Dietrich and his bass boat down in Regensburg, but I can't authorize it.
 Not when I consider how much losing George Watson's Outlaw cost the government."

-George Watson’s Outlaw motorboat had been lost in the battle of Wismar when Eddie Cantrell, Larry Wild, and Bjorn Svedberg had plowed into the Johannes Ingvardt.
+George Watson's Outlaw motorboat had been lost in the battle of Wismar when Eddie Cantrell, Larry Wild, and Bjorn Svedberg had plowed into the Johannes Ingvardt.
 Neither vessel had survived when the anti-ship rockets the Outlaw had been carrying exploded on impact.
-The government had been forced to pay him nearly three million dollars in compensation for losing his priceless up-time-built speedboat.
-“We wouldn’t be using it in combat, Sir,” Wilhelm said, trying to differentiate the risk to the Bass boat from what had happened to George Watson’s Outlaw.
-“We’ll only be using it as a delivery and recovery vehicle.”
+The government had been forced to pay Watson nearly three million dollars in compensation for losing his priceless up-time-built speedboat.
+"We wouldn't be using it in combat, Sir," Wilhelm said, trying to differentiate the risk to the bass boat from what had happened to George Watson's Outlaw.
+"We'll only be using it as a delivery and recovery vehicle."

 "I'm sure that is your intention," Friedrich said.
 "However, even assuming the railways can transport the boat from Magdeburg to Bamberg without damaging anything, do you really think the teamsters will be able to carry it the hundred miles between Bamberg and Regensburg at this time of year without breaking her, possibly irreparably?"